 These bills were voted into general file.
 They did not pass this round of debate.

 OPPOSE LB933 – A very extreme abortion ban that would ban all abortion care from time of conception.
 We were watching this bill in committee, and added this to our watch list after it was pulled from committee to general file.
 If passed, this bill would most harm low-income families, Nebraskans of color, and rural Nebraskans.
 It also would criminalize doctors for providing necessary medical care during life-threatening pregnancies.
 Tell your senator that it’s up to us and our doctors to decide what is best for our reproductive health and vote NO on this bill!

 SUPPORT LB158 – Removes 2 year waiting period for felons to vote, which would allow someone who has completed their sentence or probation to vote right away.
 Tell your senator it’s time to restore voting rights to community member and vote to pass this bill!

 SUPPORT LB357 – Ensures youth in foster care and the juvenile justice system understand their rights, and explicitly protects LGBTQ+ youth from discrimination.
 Tell your senator that youth deserve to know their rights and have their rights protected!

-If a bill has not made it out of committee, it will stay there and will need to be re-introduced next session.
+If a bill has not made it out of committee, it has been “indefinitely postponed.”
 See the full list below.
 You can contact the introducer of the bill and ask them to consider re-introducing it or passing it to a colleague to re-introduce it (if the senator is term-limited)

 Bills with Hearings